GramGra07/WHS-FTC-Code_Training_Module/README.md

 The game begins with a 30 second autonomous period, runtime helps us achieve this, and then a 2 minute TeleOp period, the goal is to score as many points as possible.

 ## Feedback <a name="feed"></a>
 I would love to have feedback on this repository.
-You can contact me at graymgray07@gmail.com.
+You can contact me through the discussions!
 Thanks!

 ## Agknowledgements <a name="agk"></a>
 - [Google][ggl]